Three-dimensional real space renormalization group with well-controlled approximations: An example

-\textbf{An example}--- We use the cubic-lattice Ising model to test the efficiency of the proposed RG transformation.
+We use the cubic-lattice Ising model to test the efficiency of the proposed RG transformation.
 The linear growth of the entanglement entropy entails the growth of RG errors for a simple block-tensor scheme in 3D.
 An effective EF scheme should be able to clear up the area-law term of the entanglement entropy, and thus keep the RG errors from growing with the RG step~\cite{Lyu:2023}.
-To check this, we estimate the critical temperature $T_c$ using a shooting method~\cite{Lyu:2023,Ebel:2024Rot} and plot the flow of the RG errors, as well as the errors of the cube filtering at the estimated $T_c$.
+To check this, we estimate the critical temperature $T_c$ using a shooting method~\cite{Lyu:2023,Ebel:2024Rot} (we briefly describe how to determine $T_c$ in Appendix~\ref{sec:app:findTc}) and plot the flow of the RG errors, as well as the errors of the cube filtering at the estimated $T_c$.
 There are six projective truncations happening in a single RG step, and we plot them separately in~\autoref{fig:flowRGerrors} as solid lines.
 For $\chi=6$ and $\chi_s=\chi_m=4$, the RG errors range from $2 \%$ to $6 \%$, while the cube filtering error is $0.6 \%$, one order of magnitude smaller than the RG errors.
 Compared with the RG errors using the HOTRG (see the dashed lines in the upper panel in~\autoref{fig:flowRGerrors}), our proposed cube filtering successfully tames the growth of the RG errors in 3D.
 Near the critical fixed point, the RG errors are reduced from more than $20\%$ to about $6\%$.
 We want to emphasize here that the RG errors near the critical “fixed” point using the HOTRG will grow to more than $30\%$ when the bond dimension $\chi$ increases from 4 to 22.
-After adding the cube filtering, the maximum of all 6 RG errors near the critical fixed point reduces slower when the bond dimension $\chi$ increases; it is $6\%, 7\%, 4\%, 2\%$ for $\chi = 6, 8, 11, 14$ (see the choice of hyperparameters in~\autoref{tab:xErrchi}).
+After adding the cube filtering, the maximum of all 6 RG errors near the critical fixed point decreases slowly when the bond dimension $\chi$ increases; it is $6\%, 7\%, 4\%, 2\%$ for $\chi = 6, 8, 11, 14$ (see the choice of hyperparameters in~\autoref{tab:xErrchi} and how to choose them in Appendix~\ref{sec:app:hyperpara}).